ErickMwirigi/weather/README.md

 ## Header Component
 The Header component contains the application's header, including navigation links, the current time, and a date picker for selecting a specific date and time.

+## Home Component
+The Home component is the main content of the application.
+It renders the Header component and allows users to switch between 'daily' and 'weekly' weather views using buttons.